HPG80: Pro-angiogenic factor

 When a tumor develops, its need for oxygen and nutrients causes creation of new blood vessels.
 This process is called neo-angiogenesis.
 In 2015, hPG80 was shown to be a pro-angiogenic factor.
 Indeed, hPG80 stimulates endothelial cells proliferation and migration and increases their ability to form capillary-like structures in vitro.
 Blocking the production of hPG80 (with shRNA) in xenograft cells in nude mice reduces tumor neovascularization.

 Anti-apoptotic factor

 Treatment of intestinal epithelial cells with hPG80 results in a significant loss of caspase 9 and caspase 3 activation and a decrease in DNA fragmentation.
 Therefore, the effect of hPG80 on cell survival results from both increased proliferation and decreased apoptosis.

 Regulation of cell junctions

 Cell migration is based on their ability to become independent of adjacent cells.
 Intercellular contacts integrity is essential for electrolyte uptake regulation as well as for tumor metastasis prevention.
-In 2003, it was demonstrated that blocking hPG80 secretion by an antisense construction directed against progastrin mRNA allows restoration of membrane localization of tight and adherent junctions constituent proteins in a human colorectal carcinoma cell line DLD-1. hPG80 thus plays a role on cell contacts integrity.
+In 2003, it was demonstrated that blocking hPG80 secretion by an antisense construction directed against progastrin mRNA allows restoration of membrane localization of tight and adherens junctions constituent proteins in a human colorectal carcinoma cell line DLD-1. hPG80 thus plays a role on cell contacts integrity.